5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 # Modifying PS/2 Keyboard mappings and brightness shortcut keys

 ## Description
 Keyboard keys can be re-mapped for triggering different keys than the ones that are actually pressed.
 Function keys like `F2` can be re-mapped to triggering `F10`, for example.
 But beware that *only* keys that can capture **PS2 Scan Code** under macOS can be re-mapped!
+An in-depth example from a Lenovo ThinkPad utilizing this technique and [ACPI Debugging](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Debugging) can be found [here](https://github.com/5T33Z0/OC-Little-Translated/blob/main/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/Customizing_ThinkPad_Keyboard_Shortcuts.md).

 > [!CAUTION]
 >